 - steroid drugs

-- acid-blocking drugs which decrease your hydrochloric acid production
+- acid-blocking drugs (PPIs) which decrease your hydrochloric acid production

 - hypothyroidism, which slows the MMC

 Slow gut motility is a main factor.
-There are many causes of slowed gut motility, including food poisoning, hypothyroidism, certain diseases, adhesions, and inflammation that destroys motility.
+There are many causes of slowed gut motility, including food poisoning, drugs like PPIs, hypothyroidism, certain diseases, adhesions, antibiotics, and inflammation that destroys motility.

 SIBO is also common with hypothyroidism (estimated at up to 54%) because a sluggish thyroid = slowed gut motility that can allow those bacteria to migrate into the small intestine.